Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Waiting for them in the decider was South Korea but, unlike in the teams’ first meeting of the tournament, it would be Australia who emerged victorious.
 The Socceroos took the lead through Massimo Luongo in the first half, before Son Heung-min sent the game into extra-time with a last-gasp equaliser.
 Australia would not be denied, though, with James Troisi striking midway through extra-time to give the Socceroos a 2-1 win and their maiden Asian Cup title.

-Recently the Socceroos qualified for the 2018 FIFA World Cup in Russia, but didn’t make it out of the group stage.
+Recently, the Socceroos qualified for the 2018 FIFA World Cup in Russia, but didn’t make it out of the group stage.
 They also disappointed in the 2019 AFC Asian Cup, going down to the UAE in a shock quarter-finals loss.